Gerard Vanneck - 2nd Baronet

 - 1. Sir Joshua Vanneck (d.
 1777) was the son of Cornelius Vanneck, sometime paymaster of the land forces of the United Provinces.
 Sir Joshua was described, at his death, as "one of the richest merchants in Europe", source: Christie, Ian R. (1995).
 British 'Non-Elite' MPS, 1715-1820. p.
 23

 Boswell breakfasted with "Sir Joshua Vanneck's son and his Swiss governor" in Brunswick on August 11, 1764.
-The editors of Boswell on the Grand Tour I, 1763-1764 suggests this was Gerard Vanneck, but another possibility is his younger brother, Joshua Vanneck (1745-1816) who later became 1st Baron Huntingfield of Heveningham Hall.
+The editors of Boswell on the Grand Tour I suggest this was Gerard Vanneck, but another possibility is his younger brother, Joshua Vanneck (1745-1816) who later became 1st Baron Huntingfield of Heveningham Hall.
 The younger Joshua succeeded his brother as MP for Dunwich in 1790.